Barracks managers put ‘people first’ for unaccompanied soldiers

 |0

-This work, Barracks managers put ‘people first’ for unaccompanied soldiers, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barracks managers put ‘people first’ for unaccompanied soldiers, by Jason Tudor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT